The Big Sleep

-Like Arthur Conan Doyle's famous sleuth, Sherlock Holmes, Raymond Chandler's Philip Marlowe is a character created not just in one standout piece of literature but over a whole fictional career.
+Like Arthur Conan Doyle's famous sleuth, Sherlock Holmes, Raymond Chandler's Philip Marlowe is a character created not just in one standout piece of writing but over a whole fictional career.
 And not just as a memorable character, but also in a memorable setting, a social milieu, with a fully realized attitude and view of the world.

-One or two selected titles may represent this creation on the greatest literature list but they really stand for the whole oeuvre (something like a lifetime achievement award).
+One or two selected titles may represent this creation on the Greatest Literature list but they really stand for the whole oeuvre (something like a lifetime achievement award).
 When we see popular adaptations of Doyle's and Chandler's creations, we see them in the wider context of all that we've read and heard and seen of those iconic figures.

 Which is a roundabout way of announcing we'll look at all the Marlowe-centred films, not just the Big Sleeps and Long Goodbyes.